timor/mfactor/Readme.md

 Mfactor is a small interpreter based on a simple VM with some Mfactor boot code.
-It is portable and currently has drivers for linux and Cortex-M.  Mfactor stands for Machine Factor, since it aims to be for Factor <http://factorcode.org> what Machine Forth is to Forth.
+It is portable and currently has drivers for linux and Cortex-M.  The name Mfactor hints at 'embedded Factor' since it aims to port Factor <http://factorcode.org> to embedded platforms.

 # design notes